A downloadable game for Windows

 - map widget - shows positions of all figures and destination points on the level

-This is standing experience where to move yourself player should perform a step in desired direction.
+This is standing experience where to move yourself player should perform a step in the desired direction.
 Locomotion system detects 8 possible directions (as marked on the level's floor).
 After movement player should return to initial position (center of the cell) to re-enable locomotion system for next move.
 Please note that you need to have at least one meter of free space in each direction for safety reasons.
 If your Oculus Rift and Leap Motion cables are not long enough, you can move only forward/left/right, and use direction buttons to rotate and then move in other directions.

-How to recenter headset (set initial pose):
+How to recenter the headset (set initial pose):

 - run the game, dismiss health and safety warning by hitting any button